saddique164/Kubernetes-s-Cluster-Dashboard-Token-Creation-Script/MustRead.md

           Tokens:              saddique-token-nc26q
            Events:              <none>

-   5. in last, run this command to get the token for sighing in.
+   5. in last, run this command to get the token for signing in.

    kubectl describe secret  saddique-token-nc26q -n kube-system